Hugh Canavan

-Hugh Edward Canavan (May 13, 1897 – September 4, 1967), nicknamed "Hugo", was a pitcher and outfielder in Major League Baseball.
+Hugh Edward Canavan (May 13, 1897 – September 4, 1967), nicknamed "Hugo", was an American pitcher and outfielder in Major League Baseball.

 Playing career

 He played for the Boston Braves in 1918, appearing as a pitcher in 11 games and compiling an 0–4 record.
 He also appeared as a pinch-hitter in 4 games, and played one full game as an outfielder.
 Canavan appeared in a total of 16 games for the Braves; the Braves lost all 16 of those games.

 Canavan had a more successful minor league career, where he played mostly as a pitcher with occasional games in the outfield.
 Playing nine seasons between 1916 and 1927, as a pitcher Canavan won 99 games.